xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 class Derived : public Base
 {
 public:
-    Derived(int i, int j):x(i), y(j) {}  // The base class members cannot be directly assigned
+    Derived(int i, int j):x(i), y(j) {}  // Error: the base class members cannot be directly assigned
     void print() {cout << x <<" "<< y; }
 };
 ```

 And objects are always destroyed in reverse order of their creation.

 We can not make constructor virtual, but we can make destructor virtual.
-In this way, the call of Derived's destructor will be called first, and then the Bases's destructor.
+In this way, the call of derived's destructor will be called first, and then the bases's destructor.
 Otherwise, without virtual keyword, only Derived's destructor gets called.

 ```
 #include<iostream>